 Ginseng benefits the mind, body and soul in a multitude of ways.
 Its medicinal use dates back thousands of years, most notably in Ancient China.
 But it doesn’t matter if you choose Korean Ginseng, Siberian Ginseng or American Ginseng.
 Each one can offer Ginseng benefits.
 This is guaranteed.

 What is Ginseng

 Ginseng is a slow-growing perennial plant belonging to the Araliaceae (ivy) family.
-Its appearance and characteristics differ depending on the type of Ginseng being referred to, though broadly speaking, the root of the plant is 2 to 3 inches in length (occasionally twice this size) and from ½ to 1 inch in thickness.
+Its appearance and characteristics differ depending on the type of Ginseng.
+Broadly, the root of the plant is 2 to 3 inches in length (though, occasionally twice the size) and from ½ to 1 inch in thickness.
 This root, regardless of the type, is the ingredient used in the making of Ginseng Tea.

-Allegedly, the word Ginseng is said to mean “the wonder of the world”.
-Here at The Kent and Sussex Tea and Coffee Company, we certainly agree with the notion, particularly when it comes to Ginseng benefits.
+Some say that the word “Ginseng” means “the wonder of the world”.
+Here at The Kent and Sussex Tea and Coffee Company, we certainly agree, especially when it comes to Ginseng benefits.
 Best of all, we’re not the only ones, by far, to note these Ginseng benefits.

 Types of Ginseng

 Over the course of millennia, knowing the difference between “real” Ginseng and “false” Ginseng has become increasingly difficult.
 At times, even the internet isn’t sure (who would have thought, huh?!).

 Some may even read this not realising there was such a thing as a “false” Ginseng.
 Indeed there is, so let’s clear this up once and for all.

 The confusion arises predominantly from a few distant cousins of Ginseng.
 In reality, there are two main (emphasis on “main”) types of Ginseng: American Ginseng (Panax quinquefolius) and Asian Ginseng (Panax ginseng).